Veridise/veridise-docs/zkvanguard/detectors/uc-subcmp-outputs.md

 ## Limitations

-This detector may incur false positives for certain subcomponents that provide optional output values.
+- This detector may incur false positives for certain subcomponents that provide optional output values.
 For example, the `Num2Bits` component can be used to check that its input is only `n` bits in length without actually using the output signals.
-This detector may also incur false negatives for checking the correctness of constraints;
+- This detector may incur false negatives for checking the correctness of constraints;
 the USCO detector can only determine if a subcomponent output is constrained at all, and not if the constraint is semantically correct.

+## Assessing Severity

+Oftentimes, an unconstrained subcomponent output is indicative of a constraint being accidentally omitted, which may lead to critical issues.
+Once an unconstraint subcomponent output is identified, the user should determine how the subcomponent output should be handled by the containing component; only if the usage of the output is optional can the finding be dismissed as benign.